 Note: Some operations hire both permanent and seasonal labor.
 Total number of operations that hire labor are 1,713.
+USDA defines seasonal farmworkers as farmworkers hired for 150 days or less.
 The agricultural census does not provide estimates of farmworkers living or seeking housing in Santa Rosa.
 There is not a definitive source to determine how many of Sonoma County's farmworkers live or seek housing in Santa Rosa.
 The Longitudinal Employer-Household Dynamics, Workplace Area Characteristics indicates that 331 Santa Rosa residents were employed in the Agriculture and Natural resources industries as of 2018.
 The Longitudinal Employer-Household Dynamics Workplace Area Statistics do not indicate whether employees in this industry are seasonal or year-round residents.